Before Mali Kalanso

 It has not been a linear process.
 In response to internal political strife and terrorism in the country, and global events like wars in other countries which have dramatically impacted the price of food, fuel and other staples, we often have had to adapt, shift resources and re-prioritize, all while forging ahead.

 Thanks to the trust we’ve earned with our funders, we have been able to direct funds where they are needed most at a given moment.
-This flexibility has enabled us to pivot at critical times and in turn afforded us the ability to better achieve long term goals.
+This flexibility has enabled us to pivot at critical times and in turn afforded us the ability to better achieve long term goals for the communities.